MuthamilselvanG/Road-accident-analysis/README.md

 Root Cause Identification: To address the root causes of accidents, the project dissected contributing factors such as weather conditions, road infrastructure, and vehicle types.
 This analysis served as a foundation for evidence-based policy recommendations.

+Separate Measure Tables: To optimize performance and simplify the user experience, I created separate measure tables.

+User-Centric Design: I crafted the report keeping the end users in mind, catering to the needs of executives, managers, and analysts, ensuring that the insights are easily accessible and meaningful for all.

+Dynamic Interaction: To enhance user engagement, I utilized bookmarks and buttons, making the report highly dynamic and responsive to user interactions.

+Drill Through and Tooltips: To make the report even more interesting, I implemented drill-through features and informative tooltips, allowing users to explore the data in-depth and gain valuable insights.

 Key Takeaways:

 Data-Driven Insights: The project underscores the power of data in addressing real-world issues.
 Data-driven insights play a pivotal role in creating effective road safety strategies, making informed policy decisions, and raising awareness among the public.